LavKalsi/LanguageTranslatorApp/README.md

 ## Usage

 1. Open the app on your Android device.
+2. Enter text manually.
+   OR
-2. Use the camera to capture text.
+   Use the camera and Press the Scan text button to Capture text.
 3. The app will automatically detect the language and provide a translation.

 ## Built With